Tea is one of the most consumed beverages of the world after water. It is pocket friendly affordable beverage of natural origin compared to modern

 - It is widely consumed in Japan and China.

-- Green colour is due to lack of fermentation (oxidation) during its processing.
+- Green color is due to lack of fermentation (oxidation) during its processing.

 8 Side Effects of Green Tea and Precautions